 “Ninety percent of New Jerseyans now buy their marijuana from the black market.
 Even though with medical marijuana cards, they still buy weed off the streets,” he said.

 He called the white dominance of the legalized industry “the Columbisazation of cannabis,” whereby individuals who did not suffer from prohibition benefited from legalization.

 “We didn’t bribe our politicians to write the laws for us.
-We don’t have the money.
 We went to prison and stuff like that,” he said.
 “Legalization should have been for everybody.”

 NJWeedman invited Houenou to his café and underground dispensary, “The Joint,” across from City Hall.
 She said she was up for the tour.
 As a Trenton businessman, NJWeedman has been close with Gusicora for yeats.